mynew4/cmangos-docs-wiki/FAQ-Frequently-Asked-Questions.md

 ### I play TBC or WotLK and cannot access the Blood Elves, Draenei, Worgen or Goblins
 * You need to set the expansion of your account to 1/2/3 (for TBC/WotLK/Cata).
 See [[Installation Instructions]]

+### MaNGOSd or/and Realmd instantly closes when i start them!
+* Run mangos in command line instead, if you have git bash that's also fine.
+Then you will see the onscreen error output and be able to continue from there.

 ### I play WotLK/Cata and cannot access the Death Knight
 * You need to the expansion of your account to 2 or 3 (2 for TBC, 3 for Cata)
 * You need to level a character to level 50 OR